 This is a wasted website traffic opportunity.

-You can use the explicit phrase Google search operator to RECLAIM all mentions of your brand online.
+You can use the explicit phrase Google search operator to reclaim all mentions of your brand online.

 It is important to understand that search engines rank your site based on the quality and quantity of backlinks.
-Use the explicit phrase search operator to turn those brand mentions into backlinks to your website, so that you can get more website traffic from search engines.
+Use the explicit phrase search operator to turn those brand mentions into backlinks to your website, so you can get more website traffic from search engines.

 Since people are already mentioning your brand, you should make these mentions work for you by reclaiming them and turning them into live links.